 - Avoidance of probate

-- And ultimately, a charitable donation to a nonprofit organization the donor cares about
+- A charitable donation to a nonprofit organization the donor cares about

 Pooled Trust Accounts: How They Work

-A qualified nonprofit organization, or its investment company, sets up a pooled income trust as a mutual fund and seeks donations.
-The fund is called a “pooled trust" because the funding organization pools the donations of a number of charitable donors.
+A qualified nonprofit organization, or its investment company, sets up a pooled income trust.
+It is structured as a mutual fund and seeks donations.
+The fund is called a "pooled trust" because the funding organization pools the donations of several charitable donors.

 The grantor receives scheduled income distributions.
-When the grantor and other fund beneficiaries die, any remaining funds are distributed to the charitable organization.
+The charitable organization receives the remaining funds when the grantor and other fund beneficiaries die.

 Who Chooses a Pooled Trust Account?

 Many people use pooled charitable trusts as a supplemental source of income during their retirement.
-This is a great option for people who do not have large amounts of cash or a large investment portfolio.
-Once the minimum donation amount is met, which is set by the charity, the grantor can continue to donate even just small amounts into the trust over the years.
+This option is great for people with little cash or those without an extensive investment portfolio.
+Once the donor meets the charity's minimum donation amount, the grantor can continue to donate even small amounts into the trust over the years.

-A grantor can join a pooled charitable trust at any age and may receive an income distribution at any time.
-Many people choose to defer receiving a distribution until they reach 65 or 70 in order to have additional income during retirement.
+A grantor can join a pooled charitable trust at any age and may receive an income distribution anytime.
+Many people only receive a distribution once they reach 65 or 70 to have additional income during retirement.

 Why Invest in a Pooled Charitable Trust?

-The charity is required to pay income distributions to the grantor or their named beneficiaries.
-These payments are made quarterly or annually from the trust's assets, although some trusts allow the grantor to choose the frequency of payment.
+The charity must pay income distributions to the grantor or their named beneficiaries.
+These payments are made quarterly or annually from the trust's assets.
+Some trusts allow the grantor to choose the payment frequency.

 Income Tax Deduction

 Every time a grantor donates to a pooled charitable trust, they can take an income tax deduction on their tax return.
-However, they can't deduct the full amount because they will be receiving some income from the trust.
+However, they can't deduct the full amount because they will receive income from the trust.
 The amount that the grantor is allowed to deduct depends on:

 Reduced Estate Tax

-As an irrevocable trust, assets placed in the pooled income fund are no longer accessible to the donor and so are no longer considered part of the donor's estate.
-A pooled charitable trust, then, can be used as part of an estate plan strategy to reduce federal estate taxes.
+As an irrevocable trust, assets placed in the pooled income fund are no longer accessible to the donor.
+The trust funds are no longer considered part of the donor's estate.
+A pooled charitable trust can be used as part of an estate plan strategy to reduce federal estate taxes.

-Grantors are allowed to donate securities to the pooled income fund that have increased in value.
-This enables the grantor to earn income from their appreciated securities without having to pay capital gains tax.
+Grantors can donate appreciated securities to the pooled income fund.
+This enables the grantor to earn income from their appreciated securities without paying capital gains tax.

-A charitable trust can also be used to avoid the capital gains tax on donated property if that property has been held by the donor for at least a year before donation.
-It is for this reason that well-performing securities that have been held for over a year are the preferred gift to a pooled charitable trust.
+A charitable trust can also be used to avoid the capital gains tax on donated property.
+This is the case if the donor has held that property for at least a year.
+For this reason, well-performing securities held for over a year are the preferred gift to a pooled charitable trust.

-The charity is allowed to sell them at present-day market value and pay no capital gains tax.
+The charity can sell them at present-day market value and pay no capital gains tax.
 This adds up to a larger investment into the trust by the donor and more income over time.

 Amy has held 1,000 shares of stock for 10 years.
 The stock has increased in value from $1 a share to $20 a share.
-Despite the increase in the stocks' value, Amy is disappointed that they do not derive much income for her.
-If she sells the stocks, she would have to pay a hefty capital gains tax on her gain.
+Despite the increase in the stocks' value, Amy is disappointed that they do not produce much income for her.
+If she sells the stocks, she would have to pay a hefty capital gains tax on the gain.

 Instead, Amy donates the total amount of stock to a pooled charitable trust.
-When the public charity takes possession of the stock, it sells it off.
-Because the gift is for charitable purposes, there is no capital gains tax as Amy held the stock for more than one year.
+When the public charity takes possession of the stock, the charity sells the stock.
+Because the gift is for charitable purposes, there is no capital gains tax.
+Amy held the stock for more than one year.

 Avoidance of Probate

-John has worked hard in his company for the past 20 years and is now making $100,000 a year.
-John loves to relax in his favorite park, so he decides to donate $10,000 to the park's pooled charitable trust.
-John will be able to deduct a portion of this $10,000 from his income taxes.
+John has worked hard in his company for the past 20 years and now makes $100,000 a year.
+John loves relaxing in his favorite park, so he donates $10,000 to the park's pooled charitable trust.
+John can deduct a portion of this $10,000 from his income taxes.

 Alternatives to a Pooled Income Fund

-Charitable Remainder Trust: A charitable remainder trust (or a CRT) comes in a variety of forms.
+Charitable Remainder Trust: A charitable remainder trust (or a CRT) comes in various forms.
 It operates much like a pooled charitable trust.
-The donor can gift appreciated assets while avoiding sales tax.
+The donor can gift appreciated assets while avoiding tax.
 The donor can receive a lifetime income.
-CRTs have a required minimum payout rate of 5%.
-The donation qualifies for an immediate tax break and estate taxes are reduced after death.
+Federal law requires that CRTs have a minimum payout rate of 5%.
+The donation qualifies for an immediate tax break, and estate taxes are reduced after death.

-Donor-Advised Funds: A donor-advised fund is also set up by a nonprofit and offers an immediate tax benefit and a reduction of estate taxes, but all of the donor's contributions go to the charitable organization.
+Donor-Advised Funds: A donor-advised fund is also set up by a nonprofit and offers an immediate tax benefit and a reduction of estate taxes.
+With a donor-advised fund, all the donor's contributions go to the charitable organization.
 There is no income stream for the grantor.

 Charitable Gift Annuity: A charitable gift annuity is not a trust.
 It is a contract between a grantor and one charitable nonprofit.
-The terms of the contract lock in the rate of return and timing of payments to the grantor.
-The grantor can claim a partial charitable deduction on your taxes for the year in which the gift annuity is established.
+The terms of the contract lock in the rate of return and the timing of the payments to the grantor.
+The grantor can claim a partial charitable deduction on their taxes for the year the gift annuity is established.
 It can reduce or eliminate capital gains tax.

-Perhaps one of the biggest differences between a charitable gift annuity and a pooled income fund or CRT or CLT is that payments are fixed and aren't adjusted to inflation or the performance of the market.
+One of the most significant differences between a charitable gift annuity and a pooled income fund or CRT or CLT is that payments are fixed.
+Charitable gift annuity payments aren't adjusted to inflation or the performance of the market.